Kuwait's ruling emir, Sheikh Nawaf Al Ahmad Al Sabah, dies at age 86

 Authorities gave no cause of death.

-Kuwait's deputy ruler and his half-brother, Sheikh Meshal Al Ahmad Al Jaber, now 83, is believed to be the world’s oldest crown prince.
-He is in line to take over as Kuwait’s ruler and represents one of the Gulf countries' last octogenarian leaders.
+Kuwait's deputy ruler and his half-brother, Sheikh Meshal Al Ahmad Al Jaber, now 83, had been the world’s oldest crown prince.
+The state-run KUNA news agency said Sheikh Meshal, a longtime leader in the country's security services, had been named emir Saturday afternoon and now is one of the Gulf Arab countries' last octogenarian leaders.

 In late November, Sheikh Nawaf was rushed to a hospital for an unspecified illness.
 In the time since, Kuwait had been waiting for news about his health.
 State-run news previously reported that he traveled to the United States for unspecified medical checks in March 2021.